The Representative Church Body Library in Dublin: The largest collection of

 It is, therefore, necessary for

-researchers to consult the Table of Parochial Register (see
+researchers to consult the List of Church of Ireland Parish Registers (see

 link above).
 If the parish register you seek is still in local custody, contact the church to find out what access arrangements are in place for family